bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 The BGP Protocol has been around for a while, the earliest RFC ([RFC 1654](https://tools.ietf.org/html/rfc1654)) for BGP was written in July 1994.
-The BGP protocol also powers a significant portion of the internet.
+The BGP protocol powers a significant portion of the internet.

 ### IPAM (IP Address Management)